 4. Trim your dog’s nails

 Long nails can increase the risk of skeletal changes that may cause stress on the joints.
 The extra stress on the joints increases the risk of osteoarthritis.
-Trimming the long nails in a dog can help prevent the progression of the damage.
+Trimming the long nails in a dog or using a pet nail grinder can help prevent the progression of the damage.
 Putting a carpet runner on hardwood floors can prevent your dog from slipping, which creates unwanted stress on the joints.